 CERAH offers a wide range of training programmes and conducts academic research projects, drawing on Geneva’s network of international institutions and non-governmental organisations.

-CERAH’s courses provide in-depth training on topics such as communication, health, sexual violence as well as project management in humanitarian setting.
-They are based on an innovative pedagogical model in order to strengthen the practitioners' competencies and apply the theoretical knowledge developed during the courses, directly to their professional environment.
+CERAH’s courses provide in-depth training on topics such as communication, health, and sexual violence, as well as project management in humanitarian settings.
+They are based on an innovative pedagogical model in order to strengthen the practitioners' competencies and apply the theoretical knowledge, developed during the courses, directly to their professional environment.